 With a variety of restorative dentistry procedures available, the team at Fort Bend Dental can often save even severely damaged teeth.
 Nevertheless, if you have extensive decay or have experienced trauma, you may benefit from a tooth extraction.
-At our Missouri City, TX, practice, our doctors will take special care to provide an extraction with a gentle touch designed to minimize discomfort.
+At our practices in Missouri City, Richmond, and Rosenberg, TX, our doctors will take special care to provide an extraction with a gentle touch designed to minimize discomfort.
 Your dentist can also provide follow-up treatment, such as socket preservation with a state-of-the-art dental restoration, to renew your smile and optimize oral function.

 Should Your Tooth Be Extracted?

 Of course, whenever possible, it is best to save damaged teeth.
 Nevertheless, in some cases, extraction may be preferable.
 You may benefit from tooth removal if you have experienced:

 - Extensive decay that has affected the majority of your tooth

 - A loosened tooth, due to gum disease or some other cause